Thoregon/ThoregonWiki/wiki/serviceagent.md

 ### lifecycle

 - install
-- attach to an app instance
+- attach to a handle and an app instance
 - activate
 - deactivate
 - uninstall